artizon-io/nixos-config/README.md

 **Hyprland**

 - Spawning multiple windows of vscode can crash the whole vscode process.
-Forcing vscode to open under Xwayland suffers same problem as in gnome
+Forcing vscode to open under Xwayland suffers same problem as in gnome.
+Workaround is to spawn new window from within existing window
 - Limited display manager options (only lighthdm available)
 - Rofi in a broken state if workspace is switched while rofi is opened
 - ibus not working; only fcitx5 works
-- xremap cannot gather the focused application's info (for app-specific keymaps)
+- xremap cannot gather the focused application's info (for app-specific keymaps) for hypr.
+With the `wlroot` feature it works for now